 A suitably rated CT shall be fitted to each phase and neutral on all incoming and outgoing circuits.
-See the Metering Section 6 of this document for further advice.
+See the Metering Section 6 of this document for further advitable and incoming and outgoing circuits.

 All incoming circuits and active outgoing circuits to be metered in accordance with the Metering Section 6 of this document.